OpenStreetMap: Gaming

 Flight simulators combine OSM's coverage of roads and structures with other sources of natural environment data, acting as sophisticated 3D map renderers, in order to add realism to the ground below.
 X-Plane 10 (2011) replaced TIGER and VMAP0 with OSM for roads, railways, and some bodies of water.
 Microsoft Flight Simulator (2020) introduced software-generated building models based in part on OSM data.
 In 2020, FlightGear Flight Simulator officially integrated OSM buildings and roads into the official scenery.

 City-building games and business simulation games use a subset of OSM data as a base layer to take advantage of the player's familiarity with their surroundings.
 In NIMBY Rails (2021), the player develops a railway network that coexists with real-world roads and bodies of water.
 In Jutsu Games' Infection Free Zone (2024), the player builds fortifications amid a post-apocalyptic world based on OSM streets and buildings.
 Other titles include City Bus Manager, Global Farmer, and Logistical: Earth.
 These games incorporate realistic elements but take some liberties to enhance gameplay and mitigate gaps in OSM's coverage.

-Alternate reality games rely on OSM data to determine where rewards and other elements of the game spawn in the player's presence, such as the 'portals' in Ingress, the 'PokéStops' and 'Pokémon Gyms' in Pokémon Go, and the 'tappables' in Minecraft Earth (2019).
+Augmented reality games rely on OSM data to determine where rewards and other elements of the game spawn in the player's presence, such as the 'portals' in Ingress, the 'PokéStops' and 'Pokémon Gyms' in Pokémon Go, and the 'tappables' in Minecraft Earth (2019).
 In 2017, when Niantic migrated its augmented reality titles, including Ingress and Pokémon Go, from Google Maps to OSM, the overworld maps in these games initially became more detailed for some players but completely blank for others, due to OSM's uneven geographic coverage at the time.
 In the first six weeks after launching in South Korea, Pokémon Go produced a seventeenfold spike in daily OSM contributions within the country.
 In 2024, Niantic migrated its titles to Overture Maps data, which incorporates some OSM data.